-- 1. Patrons may check out a total of four items. - 2.
-There is a limit of 2 DVDs or VHS on each card. - 3.
-Director may establish the loan period for special collections, materials that are temporarily in great demand; such as for student projects, or materials added to the collection which are in a new format. - 4.
-Librarians have the right to limit the number of items checked out if patron is considered to be a risk based on previous records. - 5.
-Patrons with overdue materials or unpaid fines may be restricted from checking out until materials are returned and/or fines are paid. - 6.
-Library will not restrict use of card if no fines are owed and materials are returned.
+1. Patrons may check out a total of four items.

+2. There is a limit of 4 DVDs per family.

+3. Director may establish the loan period for special collections, materials that are temporarily in great demand; such as for student projects, or materials added to the collection which are in a new format.

+4. Librarians have the right to limit the number of items checked out if patron is considered to be a risk based on previous records.

+5. Patrons with overdue materials or unpaid fines may be restricted from checking out until materials are returned and/or fines are paid.

+6. Library will not restrict use of card if no fines are owed and materials are returned.

-D. Reserves
+Reserves